LLNL/radiuss-ci/README.md

 [ WARNING: Archived repository ]
-This repository has been archive since it was replaced by 3 repositories depending on the targeted usage:
+This repository has been archived since it was replaced by 3 repositories depending on the targeted usage:
 - [RADIUSS Shared CI](https://github.com/LLNL/radiuss-shared-ci) is where the Shared CI infrastucture is implemented and [documented](https://radiuss-shared-ci.readthedocs.io/en/latest/#).
 - [RADIUSS Spack Configs](https://github.com/LLNL/radiuss-spack-configs) is where the Spack Shared configuration is implemented and [documented](https://radiuss-spack-configs.readthedocs.io/en/latest/index.html).